TohaTanvir/c-MER_A_N/README.md

 # c-MER_A_N
-All about MER_A_N Stack: MongoDB, Express.js, React / AngularJs, Node.js.
+All about MER_A_N Stack:
+MySQL, MongoDB, MariaDB
+Express.js,
+React / AngularJs
+Node.js